 Also, I am always looking for ideas for free, authentic materials for reading, listening, or culture to include in future editions.
 If you would like to contribute something for possible inclusion, please feel free to contact me.
 If your materials are chosen, you will receive proper credit.

-Libro Libre se ha publicado bajo una licencia CC BY-NC 4.0.
+Libro Libre se ha publicado bajo una licencia CC BY-NC-SA 4.0.
 Se puede utilizar, editar y, compartir estos materiales gratuitamente, pero se debe darle crédito a la autora.

 Me encantaría escuchar sobre dónde y cómo se usa este libro de texto, y de sus experiencias usándolo.